 7.7 Auditorium Cleaning Procedures

 Note - Do not use hands to pack down waste.
 Sharp objects or glass could cause injury.

-- 2. If there was trash in the trashcan replace the liner. - 3.
+- 2. If trash was in the trashcan, replace the liner. - 3.
 Remove any gum from the floors with the gum remover.